GedSargent/tailwind-empty-project/README.md

 ## Running the project

 - Open two terminal windows simulatenously from the project directory.
-In VS Code, this can be achieved by clicking the icon highlighted below in the top right of your terminal window.
+In VS Code, this can be achieved by opening the project in the application and clicking the icon highlighted below in the top right of your terminal window.

 ![Open additional terminal in VS Code](https://res.cloudinary.com/dptdx8zuv/image/upload/v1673698146/tailwind-css-sandbox/open-additional-terminal-in-vs-code_yw7yk0.png)